Skip to content

 • Bidder params from slot config → ext.prebid.bidder map

-• Synthetic and fresh user IDs injected into User object
+• EC and fresh user IDs injected into User object

 • Device info, geo data, and GPC signals included